 Pain control in pancreatic cancer

-Pain in the abdomen or back can be a major problem for people with pancreatic cancer, especially the exocrine type.
 Treatment is available to help relieve this pain.
-If you are having any pain, please be sure to tell your doctor or nurse right away.
-Pain is easier to treat if the treatment is started when you first have it.
+If you are having any pain, please be sure to tell your doctor or nurse.
+Pain is easier to control if the treatment is started when you first have it.
 You and your doctor or nurse can talk about the best ways to treat your pain.
 A pain specialist can also help develop a treatment plan.

-Pain medicines work best when they are given regularly on a schedule.
+Pain medicines work best when they are taken on a regular schedule.
 They do not work as well if they are only used when the pain becomes severe.
-Several long-acting forms of morphine and other opioid agents can be taken in pill form and only need be given once or twice a day.
-There is even a long acting form of the drug fentanyl that is applied as a patch every 3 days.
+Several long-acting forms of morphine and other opioids are in pill form and only need be taken once or twice a day.
+There is even a long-acting form of the drug fentanyl that is applied as a patch every 3 days.

-Common side effects of these drugs are nausea and sedation (feeling sleepy), which often get better over time.
-Constipation is a common side effect that will not get better and so needs to be treated.
-Most people on these drugs need to take laxatives daily.
+Common side effects of these drugs are nausea and feeling sleepy, which often get better over time.
+Constipation is a common side effect that does not get better on its own, so it needs to be treated.
+Most people need to take laxatives daily.

-Sometimes certain procedures may be needed to treat pain.
-For example, cutting or injecting alcohol into some of the nerves behind the pancreas that carry pain sensations can improve pain and allow you to use lower doses of opiate drugs.
-This can be done during surgery to remove the cancer, but it can also be done without surgery under the guidance of endoscopic ultrasound.
+Sometimes certain procedures might be needed to treat pain.
+For example, cutting or injecting alcohol into some of the nerves near the pancreas that carry pain sensations can often improve pain and allow you to use lower doses of pain medicines.
+If you are having surgery for some reason (such as to remove the cancer or relieve bile duct blockage), this can be done as part of the same operation.